 So what exactly can you do if you have missing teeth?
 At our Belvidere dental office, we are proud to offer both dentures and dental implants for patients that are interesting in restoring the appearance and functionality of their smile.
-Depending upon your oral health, budget and ultimate dental goals, either option can be a great choice.
+Depending upon your oral health, budget, and ultimate dental goals, either option can be a great choice.

 Dentures for Replacing Missing Teeth

 Dentures have literally been around for centuries, and although they have advanced over time, their purpose has remained the same.
-Dentures are a removable dental appliance used to replace missing teeth in patient’s mouth, restoring their ability to chew and speak correctly, along with decreasing the risk of bone loss and teeth shifting.
-They are designed to look and function similar to a natural smile.
+Dentures are a removable dental appliance used to replace missing teeth in the patient’s mouth, restoring their ability to chew and speak correctly, along with decreasing the risk of bone loss and teeth shifting.
+They are designed to look and function similarly to a natural smile.

 Dentures are custom-made to fit your mouth comfortably and are typically held in place using adhesive solutions.
 Keep in mind that these adhesives do occasionally wear off, resulting in the denture coming loose, so you may need to reapply the adhesive before wear.
 We recommend removing dentures before bed each day and soaking them for cleaning.
-A set of dentures typically lasts 5-10 years with the proper care.
+A set of dentures typically lasts 5-10 years with proper care.